How to define the Yomp?

 let’s look at the long event.

-The easiest way to describe the route is to say that it follows the watershed of the Upper Eden Valley, going almost due South from Kirkby Stephen, over Wild Boar Fell, at 208m the highest point on the outward journey, and then Swarth Fell, before dropping down a thousand feet to cross Mallerstang at the parting of the waters where rain to the North flows down the Eden to the Irish Sea, and to the South into the Ure and eventually into the North Sea.
-Carrying on round the edge of the scarp bounding the East of Mallerstang, topping out at 709m on High Seat summit, we are not only on the Mallerstang watershed, but also the spine of England’s watershed, all the way to the mysterious 9 Standards Rigg, (which at 662 metres is the highest point of the Half and Short courses) before heading back down to Kirkby Stephen again.
+The easiest way to describe the route is to say that it follows the watershed of the Upper Eden Valley, going almost due South from Kirkby Stephen, over Wild Boar Fell at 708m and then Swarth Fell, before dropping down a thousand feet to cross Mallerstang at the parting of the waters where rain to the North flows down the Eden to the Irish Sea, and to the South into the Ure and eventually into the North Sea.
+Carrying on round the edge of the scarp bounding the East of Mallerstang, topping out at 709m on High Seat summit, the highest point on the Yomp, we are not only on the Mallerstang watershed, but also the spine of England’s watershed, all the way to the mysterious 9 Standards Rigg, (which at 662 metres is the highest point of the Half and Short courses) before heading back down to Kirkby Stephen again.

 As you sit with your brew after finishing, clutching your hard-earned certificate, you will have covered 23 miles and 1,200 metres of ascent – the equivalent of around 30 miles on the flat!